argoproj-labs/training-material/argo-workflows/inputs-and-outputs/artifacts.md

 * An **input artifact** is a file downloaded from storage (e.g. S3) and mounted as a volume within the container.
 * An **output artifact** is a file created in the container that is uploaded to storage.

 Artifacts are typically uploaded into a bucket within some kind of storage such as S3 or GCP.
+We call that storage an **artifact repository**.
+Within these lessons we'll be using MinIO for this purpose, but you can just imagine it is S3 or what ever you're used too

 ## Output Artifact

+Each task within a workflow can produce output artifacts.
 To specify an output artifact, you must include `outputs` in the manifest.
 Each output artifact declares:

 * The **path** within the container where it can be found.
 * A **name** so that it can be referred to.